Jennifer Oh MSc, MBACP

 I have worked with a wide range of issues and a diverse clientele, some of whom have chronic and enduring mental ill health as well as with clients who have been the victim of or witnessed domestic violence in the family.
 Currently, I work with clients who are exploring themes of loss, anxiety, panic attacks, depression, loneliness, low self-esteem, body confidence and relationship difficulties/marital breakdown.
 I also offer counselling to clients who would like to explore themes of migration and women's issues.

 My attitude to counselling includes flexibility meaning I can adapt to the number of sessions available and presenting issues.
 While working in a short-term-way I will utilise a more solution-focused counselling model.
 To explore issues in depth, I offer an open-ended, long-term counselling arrangement.
 I try to attune my counselling service to suit my client's needs.

 - Birkbeck, University of London, Certificate of Higher Education in Counselling Skills & Concepts

 - Birkbeck, University of London, MSc in Adult Psychodynamic Counselling & Psychotherapy

 Registered member with BACP

 Trained Mental Health First Aider (Dept of Health England)

-5 years working within a mental health charity setting.
+I maintain an ongoing role within a mental health charity setting.
 Building a knowledge base of relevant support services in the Harrow area.